csu-hci-projects/GestureRecognition/README.md

 - NOTHING (i.e. when none of the above gestures are input)

 This application provides following functionalities:
 - Prediction: Which allows the app to guess the user's gesture against pretrained gestures.
-App can dump the prediction data to the console terminal or to a json file directly which can be used to plot real time prediction bar chart (you can use my other script - https://github.com/asingh33/LivePlot)
 - New Training: Which allows the user to retrain the NN model.
 User can change the model architecture or add/remove new gestures.
 This app has inbuilt options to allow the user to create new image samples of user defined gestures if required.
 - Visualization: Which allows the user to see feature maps of different NN layers for a given input gesture image.
 Interesting to see how NN works and learns things.